Hurricane Alicia: Elsewhere in Texas

 In eastern Brazoria County, Texas, strong winds caused widespread damage to roofs, mobile homes, and automobiles.
 Damage was also wrought to several aircraft at the Texas Gulf Coast Regional Airport in Freeport, Texas; damage in the city totaled $1 million.
 Sixty-five percent of structures were damaged in Danbury, Texas.
 Extensive power outages affected Fort Bend County, Texas.
 Damage in Matagorda was mostly caused by tidal flooding and winds; 4,500 residents evacuated after the storm surge flooded low-lying areas, forcing the closure of two drawbridges crossing the Intracoastal Waterway connecting the mainland to the Matagorda Peninsula.
 Wind-induced rice crop damage was estimated at $3.5 million.
 Elsewhere in East Texas, Alicia's strong winds and heavy rains blocked power and water supplies in several cities.
 Two people were killed in Montgomery County due to fallen trees.

 The hurricane also produced 22 tornadoes across Texas, associated primarily with a single strong outer rainband northeast of Alicia's center; the majority were brief and weak F0 tornadoes that caused negligible damage.
 One F1 tornado in Harris County damage two businesses near the intersection of Interstate 45 and Texas State Highway NASA Road 1.
 The strongest tornado was an F2 tornado in Corsicana that was responsible for a significant proportion of the damage toll in North Texas.
 The tornado touched down in the morning of August 18 in the western extents of Corsicana and lasted for five minutes on a 3 mi track, damaging several buildings including homes, a church, and a horse arena.
 In addition to the F2 tornado, the weakening Alicia produced strong winds in North Texas.
 In Panola County, these winds destroyed outbuildings and downed powerlines and trees in addition to damaging roofs.
 The weakening storm brought strong thunderstorms over the Dallas–Fort Worth area, bringing gusts estimated between 80–100 mph and causing structural damage throughout the metropolitan area.
 Some condominiums under construction were destroyed by the winds and trees and powerlines were downed in Keller, Texas and Grapevine, Texas.
 A freeway sign was dislodged and fell upon two 18-wheeler trucks in Dallas, killing the driver of one truck and seriously injuring the driver of the other truck.
 Creeks swelled following heavy rains, with a local maximum of 7.48 in near Mexia, Texas.
-A ten-year-old boy died after they were swept away by a rapidly flowing current.
+A ten-year-old boy died after he was swept away by a rapidly flowing current.